-Zapata is a holding company which currently has two operating companies, Safety Components International, Inc. ("Safety Components" or "Safety") and Omega Protein Corporation ("Omega Protein" or "Omega").
-As of March 31, 2004, the Company had approximately an 80% ownership interest in Safety Components and a 59% ownership interest in Omega Protein.
+Zapata is a holding company which currently has two operating companies, Safety Components and Omega Protein.
+As of June 30, 2004, the Company had a 79% ownership interest in Safety Components and a 59% ownership interest in Omega Protein.
 Safety Components trades on the over-the counter electronic bulletin board under the symbol "SAFY" and Omega Protein trades on the New York Stock Exchange under the symbol "OME."
-In addition, Zapata owns 98% of Zap.Com Corporation ("Zap.Com"), which is a public shell company and trades on the over-the-counter electronic bulletin board under the symbol "ZPCM."
+In addition, Zapata owns 98% of Zap.Com, which is a public shell company and trades on the over-the-counter electronic bulletin board under the symbol "ZPCM."